Tokyo Dome: in-depth

 Completed in 1988, the Tokyo Dome was the first domed stadium to open in Japan.
 The concept became very popular and in the 1990's many other cities began building one.

-The Yomiuri Giants used to share the stadium with the Nippon-Ham Fighters before they moved to Sapporo in 2004.
+The Yomiuri Giants used to share the stadium with the Nippon-Ham Fighters before they moved to Hokkaido in 2004.

 In addition to the Giants games, the dome is used for corporate baseball games, occasional American Football and some concerts.